Japan itinerary North to South

 Welcome to Japan!
 Yokoso 日本へようこそ！

-Unaccompanied transfer from Sapporo International Airport (5th Japanese airport, 20 km to the south) in 40 minutes by train to Sapporo central station, see details below.
+Unaccompanied transfer from Sapporo International Airport (5th Japanese airport, 20 km to the south) in 40 minutes by train to Sapporo central station, with your prepaid transportation card (sent to your home address beforehand).

 Spend your first evening strolling through the 4500 restaurants and bars of the lively Susukino district!